Purple Frog Facts

 Purple Frog Distribution, Habitat, and Ecology

 The stunning Purple Frog evolved as endemic to only a very limited section of the surface of the earth.
 That precise location for this zone of habitation, however, might surprise some of you.
-The natural marvel evolved as native to a very small section of the continent of Asia.
+That’s true since the natural marvel evolved as native to a very small section of the continent of Asia.

-There, the moderately diminutive fauna inhabits a territorial range that consists of the majority of the Western Ghats, in the country of India, in Even this region of presence, however, currently represents an expansion of its previously supposed range of habitation.
+There, the moderately diminutive amphibian inhabits a small territorial range that consists of the majority of the Western Ghats, in the country of India.
+Even within this small region of presence, however, currently represents an expansion of its previously supposed range of habitation.

-The creature also inhabits every habitat type within the mountain range.
+The remarkable small creature also inhabits every habitat type found within the mountain range.
 This occurs due to the simple fact that the amphibian lives virtually its entire life underground.
-There, it feeds on a variety of insects, with its diet predominantly consisting of numerous termites.
+The frog does, however, show a strong preference for regions of very loose, damp, and sandy soils.

-In fact, the extremely reclusive animal only emerges from its underground habitat for a few days each year.
+In fact, to the knowledge of researchers, the reclusive animal only emerges from its underground habitat for a few days each year.
 This infrequent emergence occurs during the annual monsoon season.
 That’s because, at that time, instinct drives the amazing Purple Frog to the surface to mate.

-Beyond these facts, however, researchers know very little of the biology of this species.
-Among the little known for certain is that males emerge near temporary streams formed by the torrential rains.
+Beyond these scant facts, however, scientists still know very little of the biology of this captivating species.
+Among the lamentably few details known for certain is that males emerge near temporary streams formed by the torrential rains.
 After mating, eggs are laid in pools, usually among rocks.

 Species Sharing Its Range

-Check out our other articles on 4 Awesome Arthropods of Africa, Regal Birdflower, Shark Bay, Scottish Wildcat, Barreleye Fish, Bee Hummingbird, Japanese Spider Crab, Green Iguana
+Check out our other articles on 4 Awesome Arthropods of Africa, Regal Birdflower, Shark Bay, Scottish Wildcat, Spotted Eagle Ray, Aphrodite Fritillary, Japanese Spider Crab, Green Iguana